-This Eastern Sierra epic Grand Landscape photography workshop is comprised of two classroom sessions, four field excursions, and two processing sessions.
-In the classroom we will learn everything that goes into making beautiful, impactful photos, including the required gear, camera settings, compositional strategies, understanding light, and how to process our photos.
-We will work together as a group to understand what it takes to create powerful grand landscape photos, then go into the field to bring them to life!
+This Eastern Sierra Milky Way photography workshop is comprised of two classroom sessions, two field excursions, and two processing sessions.
+In the classroom we will learn everything that goes into making beautiful Milky Way and star photographs, including the required gear, using the PhotoPills App, artistic and technical approaches to shooting the stars, understanding the Milky Way’s movement, planning the shot, problem solving, and best practices.
+We will work together as a group to plan our shots, then go into the field to bring them to life!

 The classroom and post processing sessions for this class take place at The Mount Whitney Gallery in downtown Lone Pine, California.

 This class is aimed at beginner and intermediate photographers.
-Specifically, it’s for anyone who wants to learn what goes into creating striking grand landscape photos.
+Specifically, it’s for anyone who wants to become confident creating beautiful Milky Way and night sky photographs.

 This class does NOT cover: